malramsay64/phd-thesis/03_Dynamics/introduction.md

 where $w_i(d, t) = 1$ if the particle is within distance $d$ of it's initial position at time $t$, and zero otherwise.
-The angle brackets denote an average over initial times.
+The angle brackets signify an average over initial times.
 The value of $d$ was chosen to be

 $$ d = \frac{\pi}{2 k_{\text{bragg}}} $$